-Congratulations Germes fro your award, and thanks to those who voted me for something I didn't actually do, since B. was the one behind the Zoom meetings lol
+Congratulations Germes fro your award, and thanks to those who voted me for something I didn't actually do, since Why did you bring an accordian was the one behind the Zoom meetings lol

 Anyway I'm here to present the next award, one that's certainly interesting (at least for me): Most Notorious.